pnp/powerplatform-prompts/prompts/ai-builder/email-campaign/readme.md

 ## Prompt

-Design a [campaign length] email campaign for this product or service launch [product] , targeting the following customer segments [segments] .
-Provide in a bulleted list which contains the week, goal and sample email copy
+Design a [campaign length] email campaign for this product or service launch [product], targeting the following customer segments [segments].
+Provide in a bulleted list which contains the week, goal and sample email copy.

 ### Supported Language(s)